mirzayasirabdullahbaig07/Data_Science/readme.md

-# 🧠 Data Science Learning Journey
+# 🏗️ System Design Learning Journey

-Welcome to my Data Science Learning Journey! 🚀
+Welcome to my **System Design Learning Journey!** 🚀
-This repository documents my step-by-step progress in mastering data science — from the fundamentals of Python to advanced machine learning and deep learning techniques.
+This repository documents my structured approach to mastering system design — from core fundamentals to designing scalable, distributed systems used by top tech companies.

 ---

 ## 🎯 Objective

-To become a **professional Data Scientist / Machine Learning Engineer** by mastering the necessary skills through hands-on projects, consistent practice, and real-world applications.

-#this is repo
+To become a **System Design Expert** capable of architecting high-scale, fault-tolerant, and efficient backend systems — essential for roles such as **Backend Engineer**, **System Architect**, or **SDE-2/3**.

 ---